- Clean Community

 Curbside Trash Collection

 While Gloucester County does not provide curbside trash removal, there are several local companies in the area that do.
 This list may not be complete and is provided for informational purposes only.
 Other companies may serve your area.
 Being listed here should not be considered an endorsement of a particular company or companies.
+THESE COMPANIES DO NOT COLLECT RECYCLING.
+Recycling can be brought to one of the 5 Convenience Centers in Gloucester County.

 - Allied Waste Services of Hampton Roads, Yorktown, VA